 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include total coliform, turbidity, inorganic compounds, lead and copper, volatile organic compounds, radiological compounds, total trihalomethanes, and haloacetic acids.
+Pace University is required to monitor for total coliform, lead, copper, total trihalomethanes, haloacetic acids and turbidity.
+Additional contaminants are monitored in the New Castle Water District, including microbiological contaminants, inorganic compounds, volatile organic compounds, radiological compounds, and synthetic organic compounds.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.